mathriddle/ColabTurtlePlus/README.md

 Main differences from ColabTurtle
 ----
 This version implements classes.
-All turtles must be named.
+It does not use a procedure-oriented interface, so all screens and turtles must be named.

 Some of the default values have been changed to mirror those in turtle.py.
 In particular,
 * Default background color is white